Dominique92/Leaflet.GeoJSON.Ajax/README.md

 			name: value, // GeoJson args pairs that will be added to the url with the syntax: ?name=value&...
 			...
 		}
-		bbox: false|true, // Optional: whether or not add bbox arg to the geoJson server URL
+		bbox: <boolean>, // Optional: whether or not add bbox arg to the geoJson server URL
 		style: function(feature) { // Optional
 			return {
 				"<NAME>": <VALUE>, // Properties pairs that will overwrite the geoJson flow features properties